-Prof. Dr. Christian Becker (Chair of Information Systems II), Prof. Dr. Armin Heinzl (Chair of General Management and Information Systems I), Prof. Dr. Hartmut Höhle (Chair of Enterprise Systems), Prof. Dr. Jana-Rebecca Rehse (Assistant Professor of Management Analytics):
+Prof. Dr. Armin Heinzl (Chair of General Management and Information Systems I), Prof. Dr. Hartmut Höhle (Chair of Enterprise Systems), Prof. Dr. Jana-Rebecca Rehse (Assistant Professor of Management Analytics), Prof. Dr. Markus Strohmaier (Chair for Data Science in the Economic and Social Sciences), Prof. Dr. Kevin Bauer (Juniorprofessur für E-Business und E-Government):

-- IS 7XX. - Any one of the seminar modules IS 702, IS 712, IS 722, IS 742, IS 751, IS 752 is accepted at any one of the IS chairs.
+- IS 7XX. - Any one of the seminar modules IS 702, IS 712, IS 722, IS 723, IS 724, IS 742, IS 751, IS 752 is accepted at any one of the IS chairs.
 However, it is recommended to write the Master thesis at the same chair at which the seminar module was taken.
-This allows for an early integration into the respective re-

-- search and work projects of the chair. - Seminars from oher areas may be accepted if the supervising professor confirms how it fits to the area of Information Systems.
+This allows for an early integration into the respective research and work projects of the chair. - Seminars from oher areas may be accepted if the supervising professor confirms how it fits to the area of Information Systems.